IBM/transition-amr-parser/README.md

 amr-parse -c $in_checkpoint -i $input_file -o file.docamr --in-actions $force_actions --sliding
 ```

+where $input_file contains one doc per line and $force_actions is a file containing the list of force_actions for each doc per line.

 ## Available Pretrained Models
 The models downloaded using from_pretrained() method will be stored to the pytorch cache folder as follows: